SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: : Semantic-aware Training Dataset

 \section{\dataset: Semantic-aware Training Dataset}

 Capturing program semantics requires executing source code with unit tests.
 Real-world datasets are challenging due to diverse configurations, lack of unit tests, and limited documentation \cite{min2023beyond}.
 Thus, we use a synthetic dataset to capture program semantics.
 Here, we detail the process of gathering high-quality data for learning multi-modal code semantics.
-Building on WizardCoder and MagiCoder \cite{wei2023magicoder, luo2023wizardcoder}, we first synthesize NL to Code pairs.
+Similar to \cite{wei2023magicoder, luo2023wizardcoder}, we first synthesize NL to Code pairs.
 Then, we use the Python interpreter to filter out defective samples, ensuring comprehensive semantic coverage.
-This method significantly improves the fine-tuned model's performance (see Section \ref{subsec:overall_performance}).
 See Appendix \ref{subsec:pyx_details} for more details and analysis, including Figure \ref{fig:pyx} which depicts the data collection procedure.